-October 21, 2019 / Monday: arrive in California and make your way to Point Reyes.
+October 7, 2019: Arrive in California and make your way to Point Reyes.
 We will meet in the evening to for a presentation by Amy.
 We will also discuss the workshop and logistics in detail.
 Please arrive by 8pm.

-October 22-24, 2019 / Tuesday - Thursday: Three full days of in the field shooting.
-We will have 2 review sessions during the week.
+October 8-10, 2019: Three full days of in the field shooting.
+We will have 1 review session during the week.

 *Photography will take place for 3 full days at the best times for light and animal activity.
 The workshop will conclude the evening of October 24, 2019

 Along with information on the natural history of the park and its animal inhabitants, Amy and Daniel will speak on the many facets of wildlife and conservation photography and ethics including:

 Ethical practices of wildlife photography